tenebrius1/tp/docs/UserGuide.md

 - Editing information of any `Person` will override the current information stored about the specified `Person`.

-- When editing tags, the existing tags of the tutor/student will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the tutor/student will be removed i.e. adding of tags is not cumulative.
 </div>

 Examples:<br>
 `edit t 3 n/John Doe g/M q/2 t/PM TE TM TL`<br>
-`edit s 9 n/Mary Sue p/98765432`
+`e s 9 n/Mary Sue p/98765432`

 <details>
 <summary style="cursor: pointer;">Expected outcome:</summary>